Coffin Portrait of a Lady

 Information about author

-In the seventeenth century, the burial of a noble man was accompanied by a ceremony in which a portrait of the deceased played a prominent role.
-The coffin portraits were painted in the technique "ad vivum" (as if alive) on a silver, copper or tin plate.
-They were hexagonal in shape due to their placement at the end of the coffin.
-In the seventeenth century, it was strictly hexagonal; in the eighteenth century, the basis remained the same hexagonal shape but it acquired a complicated baroque profile.
-The first requirement for such portraits was the greatest resemblance to the person depicted on them.
-The painter was not allowed to idealize the portrait; his task was to depict the individual features of a person's face in detail.
+In the seventeenth century, the burial of a prominent noble was accompanied by a ceremony in which the portrait of the deceased played a defining role.
+The coffin portraits were drawn "ad vivum" (as if alive) on a silver, copper, or tin plate.
+They had a hexagonal shape due to their placement on the coffin's edge.
+In the seventeenth century, it was strictly hexagonal; in the eighteenth century, the basis remained the same hexagonal shape but acquired a complicated baroque profile.
+The main requirement for such portraits was to be as similar as possible to the face portrayed.
+The artist was not allowed to idealise; the task was to capture the individual facial features in detail.
 The coffin portraits were widespread among the Lviv bourgeois.
-Despite their specific purpose, portraits were colourful and varied.
-There is a coffin portrait of an unknown woman among them.
-A hexagonal metal frame is decorated with a floral ornament with angel heads.
-Facial features of the woman are depicted in detail.
-She has a piercing look and arched eyebrows.
-Her red well-shaped lips are the dominant of her pale face.
-Her head is surrounded by ashy hair that forms a high haircut.
-The woman is clothed in a fancy dress made of both red and blue fabric.
-Beletskyi believed that this work was a copy after the woman’s portrait painted during her lifetime, and the portrayed woman was Polish or German by nationality.
+Despite their specific purpose, portraits were varied in colour schemes.
+Among them is a coffin portrait of an unknown woman.
+A hexagonal metal frame is decorated with a floral ornament with heads of angels.
+The woman's facial features are depicted in detail: her piercing gaze, arched eyebrows, and well-defined red lips, which stand out prominently on the overall light tone of her face.
+Her head is surrounded by ash-grey hair, neatly arranged in a high hairstyle.
+The woman is dressed in a fashionable gown made of red and blue fabric.
+Beletskyi believed that this work was a copy of the woman's portrait painted during her lifetime, and the portrayed woman was Polish or German by nationality.